Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Garlic and onion add flavor and aroma to the tomato sauce.

-You want something similar to a marinara sauce but slightly sweeter, thanks to adding onion.
+We want something similar to a marinara sauce but slightly sweeter, so we add the onion.

 Try to use fresh ingredients, not onion powder or garlic powder.